 - Paper records should be shredded or disposed of through a recognised waste contractor.

-- Hard drives on redundant PCs should be physically destroyed or securely 'wiped' to make all the data on them irretrievable.
-Otherwise all emails, for example, will effectively be retained forever.
+- Hard drives on redundant computers should be physically destroyed or securely 'wiped' to make all the data on them irretrievable.
+Unless you do this, data may remain accessible.

 5. Legal issues